 Her mother changed Audrey’s first name to Edda during the war, so she wouldn’t sound too British.
-Being English was not an asset at that time and she did not want to run the risk of Audrey being deported.
+Being English was not an asset in her native Holland at that time and she did not want to run the risk of Audrey being deported.

-– She is one of the only twelve people who are an EGOT, meaning that she won a least one of all of the four major American entertainment awards: Oscar, Emmy, Grammy and a Tony.
+She is one of the only twelve people who are an EGOT, meaning that she won at least one of all of the four major American entertainment awards: Oscar, Emmy, Grammy and a Tony.